Everything PR News

 2013–2016: Implicit data dominates.
 The mobile-first shift moved the data economy from voluntary disclosure to implicit signals: location traces, app-usage patterns, social-graph edges inferred from messaging frequency, content-engagement patterns.
 The implicit-signal infrastructure scaled to substantially exceed the voluntary-disclosure infrastructure in commercial value.
 The 2014 acquisition of WhatsApp by Facebook — for $19 billion, primarily for the messaging-frequency graph — was the canonical valuation moment for implicit-signal data.

-2016–2022: The data the platform inferred became more valuable than the data the user provided.
+2016–onward: Inferred data becomes more valuable than provided data.
 The Cambridge Analytica disclosures, the GDPR implementation, the Apple App Tracking Transparency rollout, and the cookie-deprecation cycle all addressed the implicit-signal infrastructure, not the voluntary-disclosure infrastructure.
 The 2009-era anniversary field was never the privacy fight.
 The implicit-signal infrastructure was.

-Three structural arguments from the anniversary-feature era have held up across sixteen years.
+Three structural arguments from the anniversary-feature era have held up.

 Small fields compound.
 The 2009 lesson — that small, individually trivial profile fields aggregate into substantially valuable structured-data graphs — has held across every subsequent consumer-platform expansion.
 The most valuable platform-data investments are typically the ones that did not look valuable at the time.

 Consent given to one use does not bound subsequent uses.
 The 2009-era users who provided anniversary dates were consenting to a relationship-reminder feature.
-They were not consenting to advertiser-targeting use, to political-microtargeting use (which would emerge through 2014–2018), or to language-model training use (which would emerge through 2022–2026).
+They were not consenting to advertiser-targeting use, to political-microtargeting use, or to the broader uses platforms have made of the data since.
 The consent the platform obtained was structurally narrow.
 The uses the platform subsequently made of the data were structurally broad.
 The gap between the two is the operating tension of every subsequent consumer-data regulatory cycle.

 The data outlives the platform that collected it.
 The 2009-era Facebook profile fields are still inside Meta's datasets.
-The 2013-era Twitter content is still inside X's datasets and, through licensing deals, inside the training corpora of multiple AI companies.
+The 2013-era Twitter content is still inside X's datasets.
 The 2015-era LinkedIn profiles are inside Microsoft's datasets.
 The platforms have changed names, ownership, executive teams, and strategic direction.
 The data the platforms accumulated has persisted across all of those changes.

 The 2009 Facebook anniversary feature was small.
 The pattern it sat inside was the most consequential consumer-data accumulation in the history of advertising.